- Hot tub

 Prepare delicious family meals in the spacious kitchen before sitting down to reminisce the day’s adventures.

-On cooler evenings, curl up in the large, delightful sitting room, with a double sofa bed, and enjoy a film on the 50” TV.
+On cooler evenings, curl up in the large, delightful sitting room and enjoy a film on the 50” TV.

 Make the most of those warm summer evenings; throw open the French doors, which lead from the dining room, out onto the rear patio where you can enjoy a quiet barbecue as you soak up the summer sunshine.